camatcode/ex_ftp/README.md

 > This can be used in situations where SSL is not available, though be warned, Digest Access is considered
 > an obsolete protocol.

-When `authenticator` is `ExFTP.Auth.DigestAuth`, ex_ftp call out to an HTTP endpoint that implements [HTTP Digest Access Auth](https://en.wikipedia.org/wiki/Digest_access_authentication) with the user's supplied credentials.
+When **authenticator** is `ExFTP.Auth.DigestAuth`, this authenticator will call out to an HTTP endpoint that implements [HTTP Digest Access Auth](https://en.wikipedia.org/wiki/Digest_access_authentication) with the user's supplied credentials.

 ```elixir